groupdocs-translation-cloud/groupdocs-translation-cloud-java/README.md

 - **fr-de / de-fr** — to translate from French to German or from German to French
 - **fr-it / it-fr** — to translate from French to Italian or from Italian to French
 - **fr-ar / ar-fr** — to translate from French to Arabic or from Arabic to French
-- **de-it / it-de** — to translate from German to Italian or from Italian to German
-- **de-pl / pl-de** — to translate from German to Polish or from Polish to German
-- **ar-es / es-ar** — to translate from Arabic to Spanish or from Spaish to Arabic
-- **ar-tr / tr-ar** — to translate from Arabic to Turkish or from Turkish to Arabic

 ## JSON Request Details